 If you are a Tribal or Tribal Organization applicant, you must submit an official, signed Tribal Resolution with your application.
-If you cannot provide a final resolution with your application, you can submit a draft.
+If you cannot provide a final resolution with your application, you must submit a draft.
 If you submit a draft with your application, you must send a final resolution before we can make an award.
+If you do not provide a final or draft resolution, we will not consider your application.